apophis51/apophis51/README.md

 <h2>Keynotes</h2>

-<li>May26, 2023 I Graduated FullStack Academy.
+<li>May 26, 2023 I Graduated FullStack Academy.
 A technology immersive sponsored by Veteran affairs that met for 5 months/ 5 days a week at 40hrs per week.
 Had a strong focus on the JavaScript Stack with Express, React/Redux, and PostgreSQL.
 During that time I also managed to pickup TailwindCSS and various component libraries.</li>
 <br>
 <li>I know Python and the Flask framework which I picked up'd independently, and solidified during the summer of 2022. </li>
 <br>